nshaibu/formax/README.md

 ## License

-Pydantic-mini is open-source and available under the GPL License.
+Formax is open-source and available under the GPL License.

 ## Changelog